ManoDaSilva/osmo-tetra-dmo-tmo/README.md

     make LDFLAGS="-Wl,--copy-dt-needed-entries"

 To use TMO, run `./hamtetra_main2` using option number 2.
 Example:

     ./hamtetra_main2 sx 438.275 2

+On lower-end devices such as older Raspberry Pi, you might experience choppy downlink.
+This can be mitigated by running the process at higher priority:

+	sudo chrt -r 70 ./hamtetra_main2 sx 438.275 2

+As there are no configuration files yet, most base station values are set directly in the code, including:
-If you wish to run the downlink on any other frequency, you'll have to edit the DL frequency in pdus.c, line 120.
+	- Downlink frequency: 439.275.
+If you wish to run it on any other frequency, edit pdus.c, line 120.
+	- MCC: 206. hamtetra_config.h, line 10
+	- MNC: 1001. hamtetra_config.h, line 11
+	- Duplex spacing ID: 7. pdus.c, line 123

 Original osmo-tetra README.md: